The following list provides information specifically for degree candidates. If your question is not answered below, please email email@example.com.

 Will I need tickets to attend Convocation?

 Tickets are not required for Convocation, though they may be required for the division and school ceremonies.
 The number of tickets you will need depends on the Convocation ceremony you will attend.
 Tickets are subject to availability.
 Please check with your school/division to confirm ticket allotment.

 Each division and school will hold their own ceremony.
 Additionally, some may also provide lunches or receptions to candidates and their guests.

 I have a family member who requires special accommodations.
 What information would be helpful when planning their visit?

 The University Convocation ceremony will offer a reserved seating section, designated for guests with disabilities and up to two (2) companions.
 This seating area is designated for individuals using wheelchairs, persons with limited mobility, and guests with visual or hearing impairments.
-To make arrangements, please submit the Guest Accommodation Request form which can be found online at convocation.uchicago.edu/guestinformation.
+Please submit a seating request using the Special Accommodations form.
 Please note, the University does not supply wheelchairs for convocation ceremonies.
 Questions can be directed to Convocation staff by emailing firstname.lastname@example.org.

 What should I wear to Convocation?

 Chicago weather can vary widely from sunny and hot to rainy and humid in mid-June.
 The University of Chicago’s Convocation ceremony is located outdoors on the Main Quadrangle, so please dress comfortably, keeping in mind the weather.
 Guests may be most comfortable in shoes with low or flat heels due to uneven ground.
 Please bring hats, sunscreen, raincoats, etc. as necessary.
 Business Casual is appropriate for most of the receptions and other events.